November 3, 2024

 1. Top Watering

-- How: Pour water gently over the soil until you see it drain from the pot.
+• How: Pour the water gently over the soil until you see it drain from the pot.

-- Tips: If water drains too fast the soil may be compacted or root-bound.
-If so the you should change the soil.
+• Tips: If the water is draining through too fast the soil may be compacted or root bound.
+If so the you should change the soil and potentially move your peace lily to a new pot.

 2. Bottom Watering

-- How: Place the pot in a shallow tray of water and let the plant absorb water through the drainage holes.
+• How: Place the pot in a shallow tray of water and let the plant absorb water through its drainage holes.

-- Tips: After about 20 minutes remove the pot and let excess water drain.
+• Tips: After about 20 minutes remove the pot and let any excess water that’s left over drain away.

 3. Soaking Method

-- Tips: Make sure you don’t leave it soaking longer than necessary as excess water can harm the roots.
+• Tips: Make sure you don’t leave it soaking longer than necessary.
+Too much water will damage the roots.

 Signs of Overwatering and Underwatering

-- Overwatering Symptoms: Yellowing leaves, drooping and mushy stems.
-These symptoms usually mean root rot, especially if the soil stays wet days after watering.
+• Overwatering Symptoms: Yellowing leaves, drooping leaves and mushy stems.
+If your peace lily has these then there’s a good chance it has root rot, especially if the soil stays wet days after it’s been watered.

-- Symptoms: Dry, curled or crispy leaf edges.
-Drooping leaves that perk up after watering also indicate underwatering.
+• Underwatered Symptoms: Dry, curled or crispy leaf edges.
+Drooping leaves that look better after your plant has been watered is also a sign of underwatering.

 Choosing the Right Water